aws-amplify/docs/cli-toolchain/quickstart.md

 #### DynamoDB Lambda Triggers

-You can associate a Lambda trigger with a DynamoDB table, managed by the Amplify CLI, using the amplify add/update storage flows.
+You can associate a Lambda trigger with a DynamoDB table, managed by the Amplify CLI.
+There are two ways by which DynamoDB is provisioned by the Amplify CLI

+- As a part of the Storage category
+- As a part of the GraphQL API (types with @model annotation)

+##### As a part of the Storage category

+You can add and manage a DynamoDB table to your Amplify project using the amplify add/update storage flows.
 When attempting to add/update a DynamoDB storage resource, you would get the following CLI prompts to add a trigger for it.

 ```bash
 ?
 Do you want to add a Lambda Trigger for your Table?
 Yes